-When we got there we went straight to the top floor (9th floor) to the Shakespeare Room where you could see the skyline of Birmingham however it was not very appealing to me with all the cranes in the views.
+When we got there we went straight to the top floor (9th floor) to the Shakespeare Room.
+You could see the skyline of Birmingham however, it was not very appealing to me with all the cranes in the views as shown below:

-Explored the other floors in the library which were all full of books, I liked the addition of the fairy lights as it made it have a magical atmosphere.
-Here are a few photos:
+Explored the other floors in the library which were all full of books.
+I liked the addition of the fairy lights as it made it have a magical atmosphere.

 Of course while we were in the library we had to find the Interior Design section:

-In front of the Ikon there were some stone sculptures with a little water stream which could possibly lead to the canal.
+On the way we went past the canal which made me forget I was in a big city as it was so quite and calm.
+In front of the Ikon there were some stone sculptures with a little water stream which could possibly lead to the canal:

 I loved the design of the exterior of the Ikon as it is a juxtaposition to the interior.
-They used an LED light for signage just inside the entrance which is unusual as signs are normally outside however the glass doors let you see the sign easily.
-The Gallery interior is very minimal with only a couple of pieces in each area which makes the building really spacious.
-I loved the texture of one of the artworks:
+They used an LED light for signage just inside the entrance which is unusual as signs are normally outside.
+However the glass doors let you see the sign easily as shown in the slideshow below:

 Another piece I found interesting was a foam machine themed series of work which looked similar to a piece from the Wakefield Museum I saw:

-We went back to the New Street Train Station to have a better look around and mainly for lunch (as we got hungry after all that walking).
-Within the station there are many shops and eating places for the travellers which makes the station very busy.
+We went back to the Train Station to have a better look around and mainly for lunch (as we got hungry after all that walking).
+Within the station there are many shops and eating places for the travellers which makes the station very busy:

 The exterior is very shiny which reflects the sunlight and it is very modern which makes it stand out in the landscape.
-I do not particularly like the exterior of the New Street station.
+I do not particularly like the exterior of the New Street station:

-We went to the second of our must go to locations which was the Selfridges in the Bullring.
+We went to the second of our MUST GO TO locations which was the Selfridges in the Bullring.
 The opening of the shop was very wide with simple signage.

 I liked the striped pattern that was on the wall of the Paperchase section as it directed my eyes down to the products below:

-As Selfridges has many floors in the shop, I looked up and all the floors curved together in a sharp corner to keep the same design on each floor.
+As Selfridges has many floors in the shop, I looked up and all the floors curved together in a sharp corner to keep the same design on each floor:

 As Selfridges is in the Bullring they had a bull sculpture made of sweets in one of the sweet sections:

 A few of the light installations appealed to me in the shop as they were only over certain sections in the shop.
 My favourite one was in the Cath Kidson area where there were trees made of wood with the lights draped from each branch which I found really inventive.

-I noticed in store they put a high end shop like Ted Baker next to Primark which surprised me, as you would never see this anywhere else except in this shop, anything goes.
+I noticed in store they put a high end shop like Ted Baker next to Primark which surprised me, as you would never see this anywhere else except in this shop, anything goes:

-Inside the shopping centre towards one of the bridges to the car park there was a section which has a pretty light installation on the ceiling against the dark blue wall which it is reflected onto.
+While we were in the Bullring Shopping Centre we had a look around some of the shops.
+Inside the shopping centre in the corridor towards one of the bridges to the car park.
+There was a section which has a pretty light installation on the ceiling against the dark blue wall which it is reflected onto as shown below:

-The Bull sculpture outside the shopping centre is a Hereford Bull which has strong historical associations with the city centre.
+The Bull sculpture outside the shopping centre is a Hereford Bull which has strong historical associations with the city centre: